thirdweb-dev/typescript-sdk/docs/sdk.votecontractdeploymetadata.proposal_token_threshold.md

 ## VoteContractDeployMetadata.proposal\_token\_threshold property

-The minimum amount in governance token owned to be able to vote
+The minimum amount in governance token owned to be able to create a proposal

 <b>Signature:</b>